Childbirth in Sri Lanka: History

 The Sinhalese, who likely migrated from India, are first people known to inhabit Sri Lanka.
 It is commonly believed that they arrived in the 5th century BC.
 Near 300 BC, there is evidence that Tamil people began to migrate from India to the island now known as Sri Lanka.
 The Portuguese discovered the island largely by accident in 1505 CE and established their first trading settlement in 1517.
 The Portuguese briefly controlled the coastal areas of the island, followed by the Dutch in the 17th century.
 With these colonizers came the introduction of Roman Catholic missionaries who sought to convert Sinhalese and Tamil people to Catholicism.
 By March 1815, the island was formally united under British rule Throughout the 19th century, the British brought Tamil workers from India to staff the growing number of rubber and tea plantations.
 The people of the island gained independence from the British in 1948 and formed the nation of Ceylon.
 The official name was changed to Sri Lanka in 1972, when Buddhism was named the primary religion of the country.

 Throughout the late 20th century and into the 21st century, Sri Lanka remained a country wrought with turmoil and war.
 Increasing Sinhalese nationalism led to disenfranchisement of the Tamil minority.
 Beginning in 1983 and lasting nearly three decades, brutally violent armed conflicts took place between the separatist Tamil terrorist group, named Liberation Tigers of Tamil Eelam (LTTE), and the Sinhalese dominant Sri Lankan government force.
 These years were characterized by civil unrest, violence, guerrilla attacks, acts of terrorism and conventional warfare.
 During the conflict, Northern and Eastern provinces served as primary battlefields.
 It is estimated that more than 60,000 people were killed in the conflict.
 A ceasefire was signed in 2002, but mostly ignored and officially rejected by the Sri Lankan government in 2008 due to the continued attacks on civilians by the LTTE.
 The Sri Lankan government declared victory over the LTTE in May 2009 with the death of the LTTE's leader, Velupillai Prabhakaran.

 Religion

 Religion is a vibrant part of Sri Lankan culture.
 The predominant religions are Buddhism, Hindu, Muslim and Christianity.
-Buddhism was introduced sometime between 250-210 BC, and became the official religion of Sri Lanka in 1972.
+Buddhism was introduced sometime between 250 and 210 BC, and became the official religion of Sri Lanka in 1972.
 The 1978 constitution grants primacy to Buddhism, while also ensuring freedom of religion for all citizens.
 Throughout Sri Lanka's long history, Buddhism has remained an active part of the culture.
 Nearly 70% of the population is Buddhist.
 Due to the extensive conflict and war in the northern and eastern provinces, data regarding religious affiliation is variable.
 The national census states that 8% of the population identified as Muslim, 7% as Hindu, 6% as Christian, and the remaining 10% were unspecified.
 The majority of Sri Lankan Muslims practice Sunni Islam.
 Sizable minorities of both Sinhalese and Tamils identify as Christians, most of whom are Roman Catholic.